DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 The Grid's visualization plugins provide a rich API to customize grid elements' appearance.
 Examples of the most popular customization tasks are described below.

-The `Table` plugin allows you to customize table, table head and table body appearance using `tableComponent`, `headComponent`, `bodyComponent` and `containerComponent` [properties](../reference/table.md/#properties) of Table.
-The following sample demonstrated how to use `tableComponent` and make a 'striped' table:
+The `Table` plugin allows you to customize the appearance of the table, table head and table body using the plugin's `tableComponent`, `headComponent`, `bodyComponent` and `containerComponent` [properties](../reference/table.md/#properties).
+The following example demonstrated how to use the `tableComponent` and create a 'striped' table:

 .embedded-demo(grid-basic/table-template)